 Anyway, the Shinkansen ride was better than we imagined it would be!
 Seats are similar to an airplane, but larger and there is ample leg room.
 There’s a fold down table, a beverage cart with some snacks available on board (most of the time), and a hook on the wall to hold your coat or a small bag.
 For the first half-hour I think we all just sat there stunned…we were movin’ so flipping fast!
 Miles, in particular, was on cloud 9 seeing how quickly the countryside was whizzing by our little window.
 Zooming through Japan at nearly 200 mph was a very cool experience indeed.
 Before we knew it, we arrived in Hakata and after a brief 22 minute layover, we transferred to the Nagasaki Express bound for…Nagasaki Station.
 Last stretch of the epic train travel day!
 This train ride (although not nearly as fast) was also very comfortable and if it wasn’t for our squirmy toddler I think both Dom and I would have fallen fast asleep.

 We disembarked in Nagasaki, walked past the gorgeous holiday decorations, and headed to the APA Hotel Nagasaki Ekimae to check-in.
 The hotel’s location was perfection as it’s only 170m from the station, making for an easy walk with tired kiddos.
 I’ll admit we weren’t quite expecting the smallest room ever, but being a tight knit family we all piled into the double bed no problem taking on the Tetris Family Challenge (the kids thought this was hilarious once we showed them what Tetris was)!
-I mean a good location and for $47usd/night we will squeeze our tribe into just about anything!
+A good location for $47usd/night?
+Yup, we will squeeze our tribe into just about anything!

 Overall assessment?
 Food and drinks were slightly overpriced, however it was in a really nice spot and service was fast.
 An interesting and somewhat peculiar band playing live music and a large screen showing old school Disney animations (i.e. Pinocchio, Alice in Wonderland) on mute rounded out the experience.
 Didn’t take much for us all to fall fast asleep upon returning to the hotel; we were dog-tired!